Docs / Guides / How to Create a Where-to-Buy Page from Distributor Reports

 Yes.
 Use filtered embed codes scoped to each product's tag.
 One account, many product-specific views.

-My spreadsheet has extra columns like "Units Sold".
+My spreadsheet has extra columns like "Cases Shipped" or "Invoice Number".
 Is that a problem?

 No. Storepoint ignores columns it doesn't recognize.
-Extra columns won't cause any issues.
+Sales data, velocity metrics, case counts, and other distributor fields won't cause any issues.

 Can I use this on Shopify product pages?